tea7010/MyLearning/english/writing.md

 * Being calm is not easy thing to do for me.
 I am easily fired up and got upset when something unexpected happens.
 * Staying calm isn’t easy for me.
 I get fired up and upset easily when something unexpected happens.

+* Here is a room to read book cozy.
+There's a desk besides window and give us nice sun light when day and lamp grows when dim.
+You can also enjoy tea with a small table under the lamp.
+* This is a cozy reading room.
+There’s a desk by the window that lets in warm sunlight during the day, and a lamp that glows softly when it gets dark.
+You can also enjoy a cup of tea on the small table placed under the lamp.

+* What I can see is a small cottage by the lake.
+The scene is sunset and the lake reflect the red sunset light beautifully.
+There is a boat beside the cottage and it looks like it equips an engine to propel it.
+There is also a wooden chair next to the road to the cottage.
+Cottage have many windows and the light is coming off from them redly.
+* I see a small cottage by the lake.
+It’s sunset, and the lake reflects the red and orange hues of the sky beautifully.
+There’s a boat near the cottage, and it looks like it has an engine for propulsion.
+A wooden chair sits beside the path leading to the cottage.
+The cottage has many windows, and warm reddish light shines from them, giving the scene a cozy, peaceful feeling.

+* Trying to describe image in words is good practice for me to brush up my language skill.
+I don't like it even in my mother language, because there is no distinctive answer or clear vision what is correct, but I believe that trying to explain umbigouis things in my words would be really good excercise to connect the image and words and that would make vocaburary in general.
+* Trying to describe an image in words is good practice for improving my language skills.
+I don’t really enjoy it, even in my native language, because there’s no clear answer or obvious way to know what’s correct.
+But I believe that trying to explain something ambiguous in my own words is a great exercise to connect images with language, and it helps build my vocabulary overall.